deepu-cyriac/caching-next-app/README.md

 - Request Memoization
+  .Next.js stores data requests with same configuration .For example, for the requests to the same resource with different request headers, next.js treats it as different requests.
-  .Next.js stores data requests with same configuration .This avoides unnecessary duplicate data fetches .Cache only persists during request duration
+  .This avoides unnecessary duplicate data fetches .Cache only persists during request duration